 What does the program offer?

-If you qualify for entry into the program, you’ll receive:
+If you are selected for entry into the program, you’ll receive:

 - a $5,000 equity-free grant